pedrocaximiliano/E-Commerce/README.md

 # Description
 E-commerce using react web where it is possible to add an item to the shopping cart.

+# purpose of this application and show how redux-hooks work

 # Libraries used
 axios: Promises-based library for calling HTTP client;